top of page

 Loam Soil:

-Considered ideal for cannabis cultivation, loam soil comprises a balanced mixture of sand, silt, and clay.
+Considered ideal for cultivation, loam soil comprises a balanced mixture of sand, silt, and clay.
 Identified by its loose structure and near-neutral pH, loamy soil offers excellent drainage, water retention, and nutrient availability, supporting microbial activity crucial for plant health.

 Identifying loamy soil involves tactile assessment, with sandy soil resisting compaction, clay forming a tight ball, and loamy soil yielding a loose ball that disintegrates into large chunks.